DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 All of a sudden the old squatters were rubbing shoulders with property investors.
 While their relationship with the city council had become a stable one, dealing with old money was definitely a challenge and a cause for serious headaches.
-Nevertheless, the opportunity of running the art factory for another ten years seemed too good to pass up, so they teamed up and put in an offer.
-Only Job Heimans' offer was higher.
+Nevertheless, the opportunity of running the art factory for another ten years seemed too good to pass.
+So they teamed up and put in an offer, which turned out to be not high enough.
+Job Heimans' offer eventually was accepted and he became the new owner of the building.
 'That was a crushing blow', says Duco.
-Now that Job was the new owner of the building, Urban Resort was either out or needed to somehow find a way to collaborate with him.
+This new situation meant that Urban Resort was either out or needed to somehow find a way to collaborate with him.
 That is, if he was interested in such a collaboration at all.

 Perhaps surprisingly, he was.
 He figured that independent art studios